Mexico–United States border wall: Second Trump administration (2025–present)

+A United States Army soldier with 591st Combat Engineer Company-Infantry, 62nd Engineer Battalion, 36th Engineer Brigade, assigned to Joint Task Force-Southern Border (JTF-SB) in support of Operation Ardent Vanguard, conducts security during barrier reinforcement operations along the southern border near Santa Teresa, New Mexico (September 17, 2026).

+On September 18, 2026, it was reported that CBP was constructing an average of 12 miles of barrier per week, which is double the pace of barrier construction that CBP commissioner Rodney S. Scott had previously stated in a June 11, 2026 interview.

+On September 18, 2026, Governor Greg Abbott announced that Texas would receive $7.5 Billion in funding from the Department of Homeland Security to reimburse the state for its border security expenditures during the Biden Administration, which included the construction of 82.2 miles of border barrier on state-owned land.
+Governor Abbott also announced that Texas would also apply for a portion of an additional $3 Billion in funding from the Department of Justice to cover additional immigration-related costs it incurred during the Biden Administration.

-Impacts and concerns
+Concerns and impacts

 This 2017 fence upgrade at Anapra was planned by the Obama administration.

-Work on a higher replacement fence begins on a section of border fence near Calexico, California, United States, and Mexicali, Mexico, in 2018.

 Effectiveness

 Different sources draw different conclusions about the actual or likely effectiveness of the wall.
-Experts on the subject have said that aside from the human crossings, drugs among other things will still be making their way to the United States illegally.
+Experts on the subject have said that aside from the human crossings, drugs, among other things, will still be making their way to the United States illegally.
 U.S. Customs and Border Protection has frequently called for more physical barriers on the Mexico–United States border, citing their efficacy.
 However, research at Texas A&M University and Texas Tech University indicated that the wall, and border walls in general, are unlikely to be effective at reducing illegal immigration or movement of contraband.
 By contrast, the American Economic Journal found that wall construction caused a 15–35% reduction in migration, varying with proximity to the barrier.